GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: RELATED WORKS

-Recently, some methods use LLMs or Vision-Language Models (VLMs) in both single- and multi-agent planning.
-Progprompt \cite{singh2023progprompt} uses the code-generation ability of LLMs to generate the code for robotic policies.
-Text2motion \cite{lin2023text2motion} takes a task in natural language and breaks it into a sequence of subtasks that the robot can do.
-It also considers the feasibility of the entire task sequence, not just the individual tasks.
+\textbf{LLMs for Robotics:} Recently, some methods use LLMs or Vision-Language Models (VLMs) in planning.
+Progprompt \cite{singh2023progprompt} uses LLMs to generate the code for robotic policies.
 On the multi-agent side, Garg et al. \cite{garg2024foundation} use LLMs and VLMs to resolve a deadlock after it occurs by identifying a leader agent to move first.
-Morad et al. \cite{morad2024language} use LLMs to receive commands in natural language and have a team of robots execute them while resolving path conflicts online.
-One method \cite{song2024socially} uses VLMs to detect social entities (like people) and assign scores to trajectories, which induces socially compliant navigation.
+One method \cite{song2024socially} uses VLMs to detect people and assign scores to trajectories, which induces socially compliant navigation.
 Most similar to our approach is RoCo \cite{mandi2024roco}, where robots are each equipped with an LLM instance and communicate in a natural language dialogue to agree on a plan of action.
 Note, however, that RoCo is fully cooperative while we investigate self-interested agents.